feriferdinan/facebook/README.md

 ## Features
-* Users can see all product and product detail
+* Users can see People Feeds
-* Users can buy and move product to Keranjang and can't add product same
+* Users can make Feeds
 * Notification number product in keranjang
 * And more